Ángel Cabrera (academic)

-Ángel Cabrera Izquierdo (born August 5, 1967) is the 12th and current President of the Georgia Institute of Technology.
-Previously, he served as the President of George Mason University and of Thunderbird School of Global Management, and the former dean of IE Business School.
+Ángel Cabrera Izquierdo (born August 5, 1967) is a Spanish-American academic.
+He is the 12th and current president of the Georgia Institute of Technology.
+Previously, he was the president of George Mason University and of the Thunderbird School of Global Management, and the former dean of IE Business School.
 His scholarship includes work on learning, management and leadership.

 On June 13, 2019, Cabrera was announced as the new President at the Georgia Institute of Technology, a post he assumed on September 1, 2019.
 Cabrera is the first Spanish-born president of an American university.

-Biography
+Early life and education

 Cabrera was born in Madrid, the second of four brothers.
-He received his telecommunications engineering degree (equivalent to an undergraduate and masters in electrical and computer engineering in the American system) at Universidad Politécnica de Madrid, and earned his MS and Ph.D. in cognitive psychology from Georgia Institute of Technology as a Fulbright Scholar.
+He received his telecommunications engineering degree (equivalent to an undergraduate and masters in electrical and computer engineering in the American system) at Universidad Politécnica de Madrid, and earned his M.S. and Ph.D. in cognitive psychology from Georgia Institute of Technology as a Fulbright Scholar.

 He joined the faculty of IE Business School in 1998 and was dean from 2000 to 2004.
 He was appointed President of Thunderbird School of Global Management in 2004 and President of George Mason University in 2012.